Hmc-1209/Todo_taskAPP_deploy/API/Design/Tag.md

 >###### Exception handle:
 >Creator id not found -> User with corresponding id does not exist.(404)
 >Repo id not found -> Repository with corresponding id does not exist.(404)
 >Tag's creator not match -> Access denied.
-You are not allowed to create tag for others.
+You are not allowed to create tag for other user.

 >##### PUT - /tag/update
 >###### Update tag.